 Memorial contributions may be made to the Center Presbyterian Church.

-To send flowers to William D. Finks' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of William D. Finks, please visit our floral store.